Miguel Luis Amunátegui: Public life

 In 1873, he was elected representative by Talca, and from his post there he fought, alongside Guillermo Matta, the educational policies of minister Abdón Cifuentes, who proposed changes to exams and where they would be held.
 He also supported an attempt to separate church and state the following year.

-On February 12, 1875, he was proposed as presidential candidate at a banquet that was offered him in Valparaiso, but he declined the honor.
+On February 12, 1875, he was proposed as presidential candidate at a banquet that was offered him in Valparaíso, but he declined the honor.
 In 1875, he returned to literary press, founding the Chilean Review (Spanish: Revista Chilena), alongside Diego Barros Arana.